Atlas Cove

 7. Health data (special categories)

-- Health data never leaves our own infrastructure at OVHcloud (France).
+• Health data never leaves our own infrastructure at Hetzner (Germany).
 It is not shared with our CRM, our e-mail provider, our website analytics or any other third-party tool.

 8. Health disclaimer